Get insider access

 Phone Calls

 The Audeze Maxwell Wireless are feature-packed gaming headphones that come in Xbox and PlayStation variants.
-They have a detachable boom mic as well as an integrated mic, support LDAC codec for streaming Hi-Res audio, and you can pair them with two different devices in many ways.
-However, what sets them apart from competitors like the SteelSeries Arctis Nova Pro Wireless are their planar magnetic drivers, which help them reproduce a more extended bass, create a more immersive soundstage, and keep distortion low compared to more common dynamic drivers.
+They have a detachable boom mic as well as an integrated mic and support LDAC codec for streaming Hi-Res audio, and you can pair them with two different devices in many ways.
+However, what sets them apart from competitors like the SteelSeries Arctis Nova Pro Wireless are their planar magnetic drivers, which can help them create a more immersive soundstage and keep distortion low compared to more common dynamic drivers.
 This kind of driver is pretty heavy and can be fatiguing to wear over time.
 Planar magnetics are also more complex and harder to match; our model's L/R drivers have some phase mismatch, affecting the placement of objects in the stereo image.

-Update 05/03/2023: We've concluded our investigation into our Audeze Maxwell measurements and have updated our results.
+Note: We investigated the original measurements for the Audeze Maxwell measurements and updated the results.
 For more details, please check out our article here.

 Our Verdict